Phoenix Car Accident Lawyer | Hirsch & Lyon Accident Law

 - Facts investigation

 - Mediating interactions with the insurer and opposing counsel

 - Filing claims in a timely manner (before the statute of limitations deadline)

 - Negotiating a potential settlement

 - Litigating the claim

 At Hirsch & Lyon, we are dedicated to our clients and committed to litigation on their behalf.
-Our team of car accident lawyers are not only experienced, but has a track record of success in obtaining compensation for our clients (with over $100M in damages recovered for our clients and their families).
+Our team of car accident lawyers is not only experienced but has a track record of success in obtaining compensation for our clients (with over $100M in damages recovered for our clients and their families).
 To schedule a free consultation with one of our accident lawyers, call 602-535-1900 today.
 We have offices in Phoenix and throughout Arizona and are available for assistance 7 days a week.

 What Damages are Available in Car Accident Claims?

 Compensatory damages are meant to cover the losses suffered by the injured plaintiff so that they can be returned to a position that closely approximates their status prior to the car accident at-issue.
 Damages may include, but are not necessarily limited, to: